sg3des/argum/README.md

  * `argum:"required"` - same, required argument
  * `argum:"pos"` - positional argument
  * `argum:"positional"` - positional argument
+ * `argum:"sel"` - selection attribute works only on internal struct, user can select only one of nested fields, itself structure ignored from command line
+ * `argum:"selection"` - same selection attribute
  * `help:"some help"` - help description for this option
  * `default:"value"` - default value
  * if struct field not have tag *argum*, then parse it automate